vlyon/Plate/README.md

 - `auto_filter => 'html'`

-    The name of the default filter to use for template variables when no filter is specified.
+    The name of the default filter to use for template variables when no filter is specified, `<% ... %>`.
     The built-in default filter is a very basic HTML filter.
+    Set this to `undef` to disable the default filter.

-    To prevent the default filter being used for a single variable, just set the filter to an empty string.
+    To prevent the default filter being used for just a single variable, just set the filter to an empty string.
 Eg: `<% $unfiltered |%>`

 - `cache_code => 1`